yukisaitoo/obsidian-editing-toolbar/README.md

 ## What this does

-This is a Word-style editing toolbar for Obsidian.
+This project adds a Word-style editing toolbar to Obsidian.
 It sits at the top of the editing pane.

 <center>